paulbrowne-irl/knowledgebase-elastic-rag/readme.md

         * Pull the relevant llm `docker exec -it ollama ollama run llama3.2`

 1. Setup index in Elastic (first time only):
-    * Start Elastic (using `docker compose up` from the root folder of the project.
+    * Start Elastic using `docker compose up` from the root folder of the project.
     * Open Kibana to manage the Elastic Index - http://localhost:5601/app/management/data/index_management/indices
     * Setup indices
         * `test-can-del` - used by unit tests
         * `knowledge_base` - the main index used to store documents

-It is possible to install Elastic and Kibana directly on the machine (i.e. no Docker needed), please refer to the Elastic / Kibana home page for instructions - https://www.elastic.co/
+It is possible to install Elastic and Kibana directly on the machine (i.e. no Docker needed).
+Please refer to the Elastic / Kibana project docs page for instructions.

 # Running the application